JazzyWagdaddy/HybridCloudBootCamp/Hybrid Identity Hands-On Lab.md

 ### Configure Azure Active Directory Connect
 1. On the Welcome to Azure AD Connect screen select **I agree** then **Continue**.
 2. Review the screen and select **Use express settings**.
-3. On the Connect to Azure AD screen enter you **Azure AD Credentials**.
+3. On the **Connect to Azure AD** screen enter your **Azure AD Credentials**.
 This would be the *adsync@yourdirectoryname.onmicrosoft.com*  account you created.
-Click **Next** and confirm the credential are validated.
+Click **Next** and then confirm the credential are validated.
-4. On the Connect to AD DS screen, enter the Active Directory Domain Services domain administrator credentials.
+4. On the **Connect to AD DS screen**, enter the Active Directory Domain Services domain administrator credentials.
 This would be the account you created in the template.
 Click **Next** and confirm the credential are validated.
     * If you get an error about the current security context is not associated with an Active Directory domain or forest, you more than likely didn’t logon with a domain account but rather a local account.
-Logout and login with a domain account and restart at step 1 in this section.
+You can verify this by opening a command prompt and entering **whoami**.
+Logout and login with a domain account and then restart at step 1 in this section.
-5. On the Azure AD sign-in configuration screen, select the checkbox for **Continue without any verified domains** and click **Next**.
+5. On the **Azure AD sign-in configuration** screen, select the checkbox for **Continue without any verified domains** and click **Next**.
     * Since this is a temporary lab environment we are not going use a validated custom domain.
-6. On the Ready to Configure screen click **Install**.
+6. On the **Ready to Configure** screen click **Install**.
 7. It may take 5-10 minutes for Azure AD Connect to complete installation.
-Read the **Confiuration Complete** screen and then click **Exit**.
+Read the **Configuration Complete** screen and then click **Exit**.
 8. Minimize your RDP window.

 ### Validate Synchronization